iondrimba/portfolio/README.md

-# Portfolio
-Portfolio

-Future improvements:
+###Future improvements:

- Decouple views in separated template files
+1. Decouple views in separated template files
- Refactor javascript and css
+2. Refactor javascript and css
- Improve pagespeed score on mobile and desktop
+3. Improve pagespeed score on mobile and desktop
- Fix some issues on mobile view
+4. Fix some issues on mobile view
- Decouple data from views in separated models
+5. Decouple data from views in separated models